 As described in “Step 2”, if your office isn’t listed in the “Responsible Unit” section of the records retention schedule then your records in that class are transitory, not the University’s official records.

 Official records are evidence of the University’s administrative activities, transactions, and decisions, and managed by the units responsible for the activities.
 Official records have continuing value to the University and are kept for the time specified in the records retention schedules to meet legal, financial, operational, historical or other official requirements.
 Transitory records are of temporary or insignificant value, needed to complete a current routine or to prepare the final version of records, or because you need the information they contain for current work.

 Transitory records should be destroyed on a regular basis, when their usefulness has ended.
 The general rule of thumb is to destroy transitory records when your operational need for them has ended and before the end of the retention period for the official record.

-Common examples of transitory records include the following:
+Some common examples of transitory records are:

 - Copies of records retained when the original is sent to another unit (e.g., a copy of an invoice that was sent to Finance for payment);